-Our second Pondi day started with a visit to Auroville, a settlement developed by Mirra Alphasa, aka The Mother, in the 1950s to provide an international base for spiritual personal learning & collaboration.
+Our second Pondi day started with a visit to Auroville, a settlement developed by Mirra Alfassa, aka The Mother, in the 1950s to provide an international base for spiritual personal learning & collaboration.
 The complex features a futuristic globe, the Matrimandir, for contemplation.
 It looks like it might have been on the set of The Prisoner.

 Next was a visit in the town centre to the ashram of Sri Aurobindo, developed from about 1910.
 This place is famous, so I was informed, & we even spent 20 minutes there with our guide who seemed to take it a lot more seriously than we did.
 He also stayed in the Roman Catholic church, for their service, after we had all visited various exhibitions & outside galleries.
 We, meanwhile moved on, ending up in The Spot restaurant built out of a former colonial residence, complete with courtyard.
 A fine meal & various beverages later, the world seemed less pressured.